c0d3n1gg4/node/deps/v8/tools/mb/docs/user_guide.md

 having to juggle long lists of GYP_DEFINES and gn args by hand.

 `mb_config.pyl` is structured as a file containing a single PYthon Literal
-expression: a dictionary with three main keys, `masters`, `configs` and `mixins`.
+expression: a dictionary with three main keys, `queens`, `configs` and `mixins`.

-The `masters` key contains a nested series of dicts containing mappings of master -> builder -> config .
+The `queens` key contains a nested series of dicts containing mappings of queen -> builder -> config .
 This allows us to isolate the buildbot recipes from the actual details of the configs.
 The config should either be a single string value representing a key in the `configs` dictionary, or a list of strings, each of which is a key in the `configs` dictionary;